Michael Board MA. PG Dip. MBACP.

 To begin with I like to offer a 15 minute telephone conversation to get an idea of your situation.
 If you decide to you would like to proceed with counselling we would schedule an assessment session in which I can get background information and give you the opportunity to speak at greater depth .
 It is also an opportunity for me to introduce myself to you and give you some insight into how I work as a counsellor.

 Obviously the entire process is completely confidential and at this point there is no obligation.

 HOW COUNSELLING CAN HELP.

-Clients sometimes present for counselling with a specific issue they want to address.
-This could be depression, anxiety, anger management, bereavement, loss, work stress, relationship issues, family problems, health issues, sexual problems.
+Clients often present for counselling with a specific issue they want to address.
+This could be depression, anxiety, anger management, bereavement, loss, work stress, relationship issues, family problems.
 The list goes on.
 It could be a combination of these factors or it could be more of a vague sense of feeling unfulfilled, feeling stuck and wanting to make a change.
 It is part of my job to help you get a clearer understanding of the challenges you face and help you to begin to address them.